mustafiz-rahman/murmur--social-site/README.md

 2. server will run http://localhost:3001

 #### Client
-1. cd src && npm dev
+1. cd src && npm run dev
 Client will run http://localhost:3000
 ### How to confirm to success to build environment
 1. You access to http://localhost:3000/